Page last updated on: April 6th, 2021

 Athena had woven and polished this dress for her

 Hera attached the dress to her chest with gold pins

 Hera put beautiful earrings in her pierced ears,

 with three gems that were joined like gooseberries

 and their grace was glistening greatly.

 with a beautiful, soft scarf, white like the sun.

 And beneath her shiny legs she wore beautiful sandals..."

 *ambrosia was the food of the gods

-A point worth noticing: it appears that the Ancient Greeks believed that even their gods became dirty from time to time...
+A noteworthy point: it seems that the Ancient Greeks believed that even their gods got dirty from time to time...